Home

 • My Account

-Partnerships with other Nonprofits
+Projects & Partnerships with other Nonprofits

 SEWA DC

 We’re proud to partner with the SEWA DC Youth Group, which has over 100 active members who regularly volunteer at our events.
 Our dedicated team, including 5+ youth board members, leads efforts to organize sales at SEWA partner locations such as Patel Brothers and local temples.
 At these events, we raise funds by selling eco-friendly products, and a portion of all proceeds is donated back to SEWA to support their service initiatives.
-Together, we’re creating meaningful impact through youth-led action.

-Project Empower and Serve By Serving Society and EmpowerIndia Edu
+Project Empower and Serve with EmpowerIndia Edu

 Inspired by an enlightening conversation with the owner of Supporna Bamboo about the challenges underprivileged tribes face in affording post-secondary education, we launched Empower and Serve in partnership